jpedro/jpedro.github.io/.posts/hundreds.md

 custom IAM roles, APIs to enable, WIF bindings, etc. This list grows with every sprint.

-If you are thinking: "Bro!
-You just traded 800 small directories for 500 yaml files".
+If you are thinking: "Bruh!
+You just traded 800 small directories foruh 800 yaml files".
 Correct.
 But now it's 800 centralised files.

 Now we can do interesting things.